dotanuki-labs/android-oss-cves-research/README.md

 ## What is this?

+I did a small experiment I always wanted: I'm interested into learn if I can have insights about security issues in my project's dependencies chain in an more automated way, ie, if I have a way to be warned abouth security issues originated by dependencies that actually my build does not own.

+In order to experiment around that, I chose 13 open-source Android apps - from several players in the industry - and I want to know if they are eventually consuming vulnerable artifacts as part of the Gradle build; or worse than that, if they are shipping code assured to be vulnerable and unpatched to users.

 ## Methodology

+I picked up the following project as targets of my experiment

 - [santa-tracker](https://github.com/google/santa-tracker-android), a Christmas game for kids (**Google**)
 - [plaid](https://github.com/android/plaid), a showcase for Material Design (**Google**)